SSpzcee/Asunder-PHB/phb/md/Kumo Clans.md

 ## **Yurigami**

-**All Yurigami start with 1 less UP and automatically start out with an Affinity for Fuuton, and gain the Fuuton Aptitude for free.**
+**All Yurigami start out with an Affinity for Fuuton, and gain the Fuuton Aptitude for free.**

 ### **Paper Control**